scrabbletank/farhome-rules/eberron.md

 - **Duration:** instant.
 - **Damage Type:** death

 Pull the life force from a creature to heal another.
 Target up to 5 injured and living creatures.
-Make a spellcasting roll adding a bad die for each creature targeted past the first.
+Make a spellcasting roll adding a terrible die for each creature targeted past the first.
 Creatures make a stamina save against this attack, taking 2 wound dice in death damage on fail.
 A target creature in range heals for 1 + half the damage dealt.

 For each level cast above 3rd, add an enhanced die